- Americans with Disabilities Act

 Our Upcoming Events

-Oakland Public Works received re-accreditation from the American Public Works Association (APWA) in November 2014.
+Oakland Public Works received its prestigious second re-accreditation from the American Public Works Association (APWA) in November 2014.
 Oakland received 100% "Full Compliance" in all 30 criteria categories.
 Oakland Public Works was originally accredited in August 2006 and earned re-accreditation in 2010.
 To maintain accreditation status, an organization must seek and be granted re-accreditation every four years.

 Oakland was the 2nd city and 3rd government entity in California, and the 35th in North America to receive this prestigious recognition.

 Established in 1996, the APWA Accreditation Program formally verifies and recognizes public works organizations throughout the United States and Canada for compliance with recommended practices established within the public works industry.

 "I am extremely proud of our Public Works Department's accreditation by the APWA.
 I know they do a great job of designing, constructing and maintaining our infrastructure—and responding to emergencies like this past winter’s storms.
 This recognition is well deserved.
 I hope that Oakland's accreditation with flying colors will increase public confidence in the excellence of our Public Works," stated Council Member Nancy Nadel, Chair of the Council Public Works Committee.